 Born in 1870, Benjamin Cardozo was from a Jewish family that immigrated to New York City.
 Not much is known about the family’s history before Benjamin gained fame, although his father, a Supreme Court judge, had to step down from his position due to a corruption scandal.
-His uncle, the New York Stock Exchange vice president, got murdered, and the case never reached its end.
+His uncle, the New York Stock Exchange vice president, was murdered, and the case never ended.

 When he was 15 years old, Benjamin Cardozo got admission to Columbia University.
 Over the years, Benjamin understood that his family history didn’t account for much and wanted to restore his family’s name.

 In 1889, Benjamin joined Columbia to pursue his legal education.
 However, he left the university without completing his law degree.
 Unlike the self-taught Abraham Lincoln, he technically didn’t become a lawyer without law school, but he did read for the law.

 In 1891, Benjamin Cardozo passed the bar, and, along with his brother, he started practicing appellate law in the appellate court.
 He continued to practice law until 1913 in New York City.
 Although he never completed his legal education, he aspired to rise to the top and become a New York judge after Cardozo practiced law.
 In 1914, Benjamin won a seat as the New York Supreme Court judge for a 14-year term period.

 In early 1914, Benjamin got assigned to the New York Court of Appeals, where he was the first Jewish person ever to take office in the Court of Appeals.
 In 1917, an opportunity arose when Samuel Seabury resigned from his position, leaving a vacancy open for Benjamin to take.
 In 1917, with a large majority of Republican and Democrat votes, Benjamin won 14 years on the Court of Appeals.

 In 1921, Benjamin wrote a book titled “The Nature of the Judicial Process,” which remains of utmost importance to judges even today.